Contact

 WHS has a vibrant choral scene, featuring an auditioned Chamber Choir that performs regularly, alongside two non-auditioned choirs—Canto and A Cappella—which together include over 200 students.
 The Chamber Choir tours abroad every two years and plays a central role in our major musical events, including the annual carol service.
 This event has featured commissioned works by Will Todd and showcases the winner of our carol composition competition.

-Our annual concerto competition, held every summer term, gives students the chance to perform a concerto with our top chamber orchestra and professional musicians at the flagship Spring Concert.
-Instrumental ensembles include a Concert Orchestra, which tackles ambitious repertoire such as Saint-Saëns’ Organ Symphony, and a phenomenal Big Band.
+Our annual concerto competition, held every summer term, gives students the chance to perform a concerto with our auditioned chamber orchestra and professional musicians at the flagship Spring Concert.
+In March 2026, the orchestra performed Gershwin’s ‘Rhapsody in Blue’.
+An extract from the performance can be seen below.
+Other instrumental ensembles include a Concert Orchestra, which tackles ambitious repertoire such as the Maestoso and Finale from Saint-Saëns’ Organ Symphony, and a phenomenal Big Band.

 Students thrive in this busy yet supportive environment, which continues to go from strength to strength.